prisma/prisma1/examples/auth/README.md

 ```

 > Note: Whenever you make changes to files in this directory, you need to invoke `graphcool deploy` again to make sure your changes get applied to the "remote" service.

+That's it, you're now ready to offer a email-password based login to your users! 🎉

 ## Testing the service